AutoFR: Automated Filter Rule Generation for Adblocking: Evaluation

 \descr{Breakage Analysis.} We observe that 4\% (10/\supportevaltotal) of sites had breakage.
-For instance, four sites had their layouts broken (although content is still visible) and one site had the scrolling functionality broken.
+For instance, four sites had their layouts broken (although the content is still visible), and one site had the scrolling functionality broken.
 Recall that this kind of breakage is currently not considered by \tool{}.
-Next, we find that three sites had some images missing.
-One of the reason \tool{} did not detect this was because the images were served with ``$<$amp-img$>$'' instead of the standard ``$<$img$>$'' tag.
+Next, we found that three sites had some images missing.
+One of the reasons \tool{} did not detect this was because the images were served with ``$<$amp-img$>$'' instead of the standard ``$<$img$>$'' tag.
 This can be easily addressed by updating how we retrieve $C_A$ in Sec.~\ref{sec:adhigh}.
 Lastly, we find two sites like (\textit{gazeta.ru}) that intentionally caused the whole site to go blank after detecting their ads were blocked.
 Currently, \tool{} does not deal with this type of aggressive circumvention.

 \descr{Blocking Non-Transparency Ads.} \toolcontrol{} can generate filter rules that even block ads that do not have ad transparency logos.
-We observe that our filter rules were able to block all ads for 90\% (44/49) of sites that also served non-transparency ads.
-We surmise that this is due to the fact that a site will use the same approach or JS to serve both ads with and without ad transparency logos.
+We observe that our filter rules could block all ads for 90\% (44/49) of sites that also served non-transparency ads.
+We surmise this is because a site will use the same approach (or JS) to serve ads with and without ad transparency logos.

-\descr{How precise is \adhigh{} at detecting ads?} We count a total of 1040 ads that were detected by \adhigh{}.
-We found five were false positives (\ie{} not ads), giving us a 99\% precision in terms of ads.
+\major{\descr{How Precise is \adhigh{} at Detecting Ads?} We count a total of 1040 ads that were detected by \adhigh{}.
+We found five false positives (\ie{} not ads), giving us a 99\% precision in ads.
 When we consider it in terms of sites, this affected 2\% of sites (5/\supportevaltotal).
-False positives can appear due to social widgets like Twitter and SoundCloud that have play buttons similar to the shape of AdChoice logos.
-Although we note that this does not happen all the time for every embedded social widget.
+False positives can appear due to social widgets like Twitter and SoundCloud with play buttons similar to AdChoice logos.
+Although we note that this does not always happen for every embedded social widget.}